QuinnFreedman/modular/modules/Clock/README.md

 <p>A basic, 8-channel clock source with adjustable tempo, phase shift, pulse width, and swing.</p>

-<p>If you want to do virtually anything with rythm in your modular rack, you will need a clock source to keep all your modules in sync.
+<p>If you want to do virtually anything with rhythm in your modular rack, you will need a clock source to keep all your modules in sync.
 This module sends out triggers on each of its 8 channels that are all different subdivisions of the same tempo.
 Use them to trigger samples, ping envelopes, step sequencers, or whatever else you want to happen on beat.</p>

 <h2>Resources</h2>